polytypic/Recalled/Docs/Tutorial.md

 ### The essence of Recall

-The essence of Recall is that it operates under the fundamental assumption that the programmer makes sure that all input that may have an effect on the output of a computation is logged for Recall to see.
+Recall operates under the fundamental assumption that the programmer makes sure that all input that may have an effect on the output of a computation is logged for Recall to see.
 This may sound like a difficult requirement to fulfill, but it is, in fact, fairly trivial, because any data that may have an effect on the output can just be logged as part of a computation using operations like `logAs`, which we have been using already, but also other operations like `log` and `watch`

 ```fsharp
 let! _ = log { ... ; return ... }